ptillemans/blubjs/README.md

 Hooked the output up to P9.12.

+To enable the kernel driver, do:

+    $ echo DS1820 >/sys/devices/bone_capemgr.9/slots

 ## 2-Relay Module

 I ordered on e-bay a couple of relay boards for the arduino.
 They have a